 \section{Further directions}

-The strong computational evidence obtained in this paper about the subexponential factor of the growth rate of our sequences raises several intriguing questions.
-Answering them could shed some light to analogous problems for longer patterns as well.
+The strong computational evidence obtained in this paper about the subexponential factor of the asymptotic growth of our sequences raises several intriguing questions.
+Answering them could shed some light on analogous problems for longer patterns as well.

 First, we saw in Sections~\ref{section:i-equals-1} and~\ref{section:further-experimental} that if $1\leq i \leq 4$, then there is strong numerical evidence to suggest that $\av_n(A_{5,i}) \sim C_i \cdot 9^n n^{-3}$, where $C_i$ is some positive constant.
 This would mean that $\av_n(A_{5,i})$ is just a linear factor larger than $\av(12\cdots (k-1))$, and therefore, by formula (\ref{Ak-eq}), it only differs from $\av_n(A_5)$ in a constant factor.
 This result would be surprising on its own, and it would also imply that the generating function of the sequence $\av_n(A_{5,i})$ is not algebraic if $1\leq i\leq 4$.
-Note that the behavior of $\Av_n(A_{6,1})$ seems to be very similar.
+Note that the behavior of $\av_n(A_{6,1})$ seems to be very similar.
 If its growth rate is indeed $C\cdot 16^n n^{-13/2}$ as we suggested at the end of Section 6, then the growth rate of that sequence is one linear factor larger than that of the sequence $\av_n(12345)$.

 Second, in Section 6, we saw data suggesting that $\av_n(A_{5,5}) \sim C_5 \cdot 10^n n^{-4}$.
 We know from \cite{Regev} that $\av_n(1234)\sim C\cdot 9^n n^{-4}$.
 Perhaps our proof of Theorem \ref{largesti} could be refined to prove this more precise asymptotic formula for $\av_n(A_{5,5})$.
 Such a result would imply that the generating function of the sequence is not algebraic.